Mutesa-Cedric/Recoil-next/CONTRIBUTING.md

-# Contributing to Recoil
+# Contributing to Recoil Next

 We want to make contributing to this project as easy and transparent as possible.

 ## Our Development Process

-Some people will be working directly on GitHub.
-These changes will be public from the beginning.
-Other changesets will come via a bridge with Facebook's internal source control.
-This is a necessity as it allows engineers at Facebook outside of the core team to move fast and contribute from an environment they are comfortable in.
+All development happens directly on GitHub.
+Changes will be public from the beginning, allowing for transparent collaboration and community involvement.

 ## The `main` Branch is Unsafe